hritiksingh98/hritiksingh98/README.md

 ## 🎯 Current Focus

-Building practical data analytics projects and strengthening my skills in **SQL, Python, Power BI, and business problem-solving**.
+Open to **Data Analyst opportunities** where I can apply **Excel, SQL, Power BI, Python, and business analytics** skills to solve real-world business problems.